 APPLICANTS WITH ENGLISH AS SECOND LANGUAGE:

-Non-native English speakers must submit either a TOEFL of 105 or an academic IELTS score of 7.5 on all bands to the University.
-The TWU code for score is 0876.
+Non-native English speakers must submit either academic IELTS scores of 7.5 on all bands, an iBT TOEFL of 105, or a DuoLingo score of 125 to the University.
+The TWU institution code for score submission is 0876.

 SPECIAL CATEGORY: UNCLASSIFIED STUDENT